johntran1203/menu/README.md

 - Add another API to maybe display the calories
 - have a save button of user old order
 - maybe a location API of where the restaurant is
+- Find and use external api for food
+- pay your order with venmo (My QR code Lol)

 ## Timeframes